-- > To edit or delete a QoS policy:

-- 1. Select Advanced > QoS Setup.

-- Select the radio button next to the QoS policy that you want to edit or delete, and do one of the following:

-- Click Delete to remove the QoS policy.

-- Click Edit to edit the QoS policy.
-Follow the instructions in the preceding sections to change the policy settings.

-- 3. Click Apply in the QoS Setup screen.
+- > To edit or delete a QoS policy: - 1.
+Select Advanced > QoS Setup. - 2.
+Select the radio button next to the QoS policy, and do one of the following: - Click Delete to remove the QoS policy. - Click Edit to edit the QoS policy.
+Follow the instructions in the preceding sections to change the policy settings. - Click Delete All to delete all of the rules. - 3.
+Click Apply in the QoS Setup screen to save your settings.

-Storage
+USB Storage

-Accessing and configuring a USB storage drive
+Accessing and configuring the USB storage drive

-This chapter describes how to access and configure a storage drive attached to your router.
+This chapter describes how to access and configure a USB storage drive attached to your router.
 The USB port on the router can be used to connect only USB storage devices like flash drives or hard drives, or a printer.
 Do not connect computers, USB modems, CD drives, or DVD drives to the router USB port.

+- USB Drive Requirements

 - ReadySHARE Access

 - File-Sharing Scenarios

-- Storage Basic Settings
+- Basic Settings

-- Storage Advanced Settings
+- USB Storage Advanced Settings

 - Safely Remove a USB Drive

-- Media Server
+- Media Server Settings

 - Specify Approved USB Devices

 - Connect to the USB Drive from a Remote Computer

-- ReadySHARE Cloud

-- Time Machine Backup